NSMau/swift-book-es/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 > Note: The `hasPrefix(_:)` and `hasSuffix(_:)` methods
 > perform a character-by-character canonical equivalence comparison between
 > the extended grapheme clusters in each string,
-> as described in <doc:StringsAndCharacters#String-and-Character-Equality>.
+> as described in <doc:CadenasYCaracteres#Igualdad-de-cadenas-y-caracteres>.

-## Unicode Representations of Strings
+## Representación Unicode de cadenas

 When a Unicode string is written to a text file or some other storage, the Unicode scalars in that string are encoded in one of